Orange County Divorce Lawyer

 If it is discovered that a divorcing spouse attempted to hide assets in a financial disclosure statement, the penalties for contempt of court can include fines and jail time.
 Their behavior will also sway the judge’s favor toward the other spouse.
 The at-fault spouse may lose a portion of spousal maintenance they would have otherwise qualified to receive and face additional scrutiny from the court throughout the rest of their proceedings.
 If the other spouse incurred more legal fees to expose their hidden assets, the judge would likely hold the at-fault spouse accountable for these expenses as well.

-best orange county divorce attorney
+Top rated orange county divorce lawyers

 Important Information After You Finalize Your Divorce